Music at St James

 We have a number of choirs that rotate through the month.

-• The St James Choir – our resident choir of professional singers
+The St James Choral Scholars – a quartet of of student singers

-The organ has three manuals (Great, Swell and Choir) with a pedal department added in 1888.
-In 2007, our Honorary Organist, Sir Andrew Parmley, launched a major restoration programme which raised £325,000.
-The organ was restored by Manders and the magnificent case restored, removing years of blackened varnish.
+The organ currently has three manuals, (Great, Choir, and Swell) with a pedal division added in 1888, and currently numbers 26 speaking stops.
+In 2007 our Organist, Sir Andrew Parmley, launched a major restoration programme which raised £325,000.
+The organ was restored by Manders and the case restored, removing years of blackened varnish.
+A history of the organ, containing historic and current stop specifications, by Canon Nicholas Thistlethwaite, is available for purchase from the church.

-If you wish to know more about our music, please contact the parish administrator at adminSJG@london.anglican.org.
+If you wish to know more about our music, please contact us at adminSJG@london.anglican.org.